-- Review your list of subscribers regularly to ensure you’re not sending to any generic or role-based inboxes such as
+- Review your list of subscribers regularly to verify that you’re not sending to any generic or role-based inboxes such as

 firstname.lastname@example.org.
 There likely won’t be any engagement with your emails from those inboxes, which might hurt your sender reputation over time.

 - Create customer groups to help target a specific set of customers.
-For example, if you're having a sale on hats, then you might email only customers that have bought hats in the past to to encourage them to make another purchase.
+For example, if plan to have a sale on hats, then you might email only customers that have bought hats in the past to to encourage them to make another purchase.

-- Include links to your store's social media accounts.
+- Include links to your store's social media sites.
 This helps customers know where they can stay in touch with your brand beyond email.